MaraAlexa/popular-movies/README.md

 ## How to run the repo

-1. Clone the repo

-2. In the terminal:

-- navigate to the project folder
+In the terminal, navigate to the root project folder:

-- npm install
-- npm start
+- Clone the repo by executing `git clone https://github.com/MaraAlexa/popular-movies.git`
+- Install node modules by executing `yarn install`
+- Start application locally by executing `yarn start`

 ## Project Setup details